mochajs/mocha/docs/index.md

 ### `--timeout <ms>, -t <ms>`

-> _Update in v6.0.0: `--no-timeout` is implied when invoking Mocha using debug flags.
+> _Update in v6.0.0: `--no-timeout` is implied when invoking Mocha using inspect flags.
 It is equivalent to `--timeout 0`. `--timeout 99999999` is no longer needed._

 Specifies the test case timeout, defaulting to two (2) seconds (2000 milliseconds).
 Tests taking longer than this amount of time will be marked as failed.